You are here

 To be eligible to receive veterans supplement under section 118A a person must be:

-- in receipt of disability pension from DVA, or
+- in receipt of disability compensation payment from DVA, or

 - in receipt of an orphan's pension, or